awslabs/specctl/README.md

 ...
 ...
 ```
 The above will create all the shared resources in various namespaces that are extracted.
 Shared resources include SSM Parameters, ALBs, CloudMap namespaces.

-Now you can run the `migrate.sh` script from the `/output` folder to recursively create all the extracted services.
+There is a convenience script `specctl/bin/migrate.sh` to recursively apply `terraform init` and `terraform apply --auto-approve` in each of the service directories.
 Below is assuming your are in `namespaces` folder from above step.

 ```bash
 cd ..